He has successfully completed assignments for many clients including the following:

 - RF (HF/VHF/UHF) Design and Development, Tasks and Familiarity

-- Evaluation of microwave sources (phase noise, discrete spurii, stability, output power) over temperature.
+- Evaluation of microwave sources (phase noise, discrete spurii, frequency stability, output power) over temperature.

 - Basic oscillator circuits designed around discrete bipolar transistors and JFETs: Colpitts, Clapp and Hartley architectures. ,

-- Smith chart analyses (Z, Y and YZ planes): interpretation and matching using distributed and lumped element., , , , .
+- Smith chart analyses (Z, Y and YZ planes): interpretation and matching using distributed and lumped elements., , , , .

 - S-parameter and T-parameter processing for de-embedding measurement cable effects.

 - EMC pre-compliance: emissions and susceptibility measurements.
-Development and test of mitigation measures.
+Development, test and implementation of mitigation solutions.

-- High frequency Q-factor measurements and lumped reactive component selection.
+- High frequency Q-factor (VNA) measurements and lumped reactive component selection.